Lead Opinion

 FACTS

-Defendants Arlene Dena Sanders and Kenton Michael McDaniel were charged by information with possession for sale of cocaine base in violation of
+Defendants Arlene Dena Sanders and Kenton Michael McDaniel were charged by information with possession for sale of cocaine base in violation of Health and Safety Code section 11351.5.
+The information further alleged that McDaniel had suffered a prior conviction of the same offense.
+Defendants moved to suppress evidence, and a hearing was conducted at which the following evidence was presented.

 On April 6, 1999, Bakersfield Police Officers Glen Davis and Scott Thatcher responded to a report of a disturbance at an apartment building.
 They spoke to the building manager, who indicated that there was a fight going on in defendants’ apartment.
 As they approached the apartment, Officer Davis heard a man and woman inside yelling at each other.
 Officer Thatcher knocked on the door.
 The yelling stopped and, a short time later, Sanders peeked out through some blinds.
 Officer Thatcher knocked again and ordered the occupants to open the door.
 After a short delay, Sanders opened the door.
 She had an abrasion on her face, and McDaniel was nearby, standing behind a couch.
 The officers entered the apartment.
 They saw McDaniel place something behind a couch cushion.
 Officer Thatcher caught a glimpse of something metal.
 Sanders demanded that the officers leave and began “tussling” with Officer Thatcher.
 McDaniel also demanded that the officers leave and moved toward Officer Thatcher, telling him to leave Sanders alone.
 The officers handcuffed both defendants.

 Defendants appealed.
-They did not challenge the validity of the officer‘s entry into the apartment, but argued it was unlawful for the police to search the apartment after defendants were handcuffed.
+They did not challenge the validity of the officer’s entry into the apartment, but argued it was unlawful for the police to search the apartment after defendants were handcuffed.
 The Court of Appeal reversed the judgment, holding that the “protective sweep” of the apartment was unlawful under the rule announced in Maryland v.
-Buie (1990) 494 U.S. 325 [108 L.Ed.2d 276, 110 S.Ct.
-1093], and was not justified as a parole search because the officers were unaware at the time of the search that McDaniel was on parole.
-We granted review to decide whether the search
+Buie (1990)

 DISCUSSION

 “The purpose of the exclusionary rule is not to redress the injury to the privacy of the search victim: ‘[T]he ruptured privacy of the victims’ homes and effects cannot be restored.
 Reparation comes too late.’
 [Citation.]
-Instead, the rule‘s prime purpose is to deter future unlawful police conduct and thereby effectuate the guarantee of the
+Instead, the rule’s prime purpose is to deter future unlawful police conduct and thereby effectuate the guarantee of the Fourth Amendment against unreasonable searches and seizures: ‘The rule is calculated to prevent, not to repair.
+Its purpose is to deter—to compel respect for the constitutional guaranty in the only effectively available way—by removing the incentive to disregard it.’
+[Citations.]
+In sum, the rule is a judicially created remedy designed to safeguard Fourth Amendment rights generally through its deterrent effect, rather than a personal constitutional right of the party aggrieved.”
+(United States v.
+Calandra, supra,

-” ‘[P]hysical entry of the home is the chief evil against which the wording of the
+“ ‘[P]hysical entry of the home is the chief evil against which the wording of the Fourth Amendment is directed.’ ” (Payton v.
+New York (1980)

 The high court declined to decide “whether Knights’ acceptance of the search condition constituted consent in the Schneckloth [v.
-Bustamonte (1973) 412 U.S. 218 [36 L.Ed.2d 854, 93 S.Ct.
-2041]] sense of a complete waiver of his
+Bustamonte (1973)

 With these principles in mind, we turn to an examination of California law.

-We held that the search of the defendant‘s residence could not be justified as a parole search, stating: “Although past cases have sometimes declared that a parolee is in ‘constructive custody’ or ‘without liberty,’ ‘[f]ictions of “custody” and the like . . . cannot change the reality of a parolee‘s conditional freedom and cannot affect the constitutional protections surrounding his interest in that conditional freedom.’
+We held that the search of the defendant’s residence could not be justified as a parole search, stating: “Although past cases have sometimes declared that a parolee is in ‘constructive custody’ or ‘without liberty,’ ‘[factions of “custody” and the like . . . cannot change the reality of a parolee’s conditional freedom and cannot affect the constitutional protections surrounding his interest in that conditional freedom.’
 [Citation.]
-In the instant case regular police officers undertook the search pursuant to their general law enforcement duties; the officers, at the time of the search, did not even know of defendant‘s parole status.
+In the instant case regular police officers undertook the search pursuant to their general law enforcement duties; the officers, at the time of the search, did not even know of defendant’s parole status.
 The investigation involved suspected criminal activity, not parole violations.
-Under these circumstances the officers cannot undertake a search without probable cause and then later seek to justify their actions by relying on the defendant‘s parole status, a status of which they were unaware at the time of their search.
+Under these circumstances the officers cannot undertake a search without probable cause and then later seek to justify their actions by relying on the defendant’s parole status, a status of which they were unaware at the time of their search.
 [Citations.]”
-(In re Martinez, supra, 1 Cal.3d 641, 646.)
+(In re Martinez, supra,

 This court assumed without deciding that the officer lacked sufficient cause for the search, but ruled the search was lawful nevertheless because “a

 The court in Tyrell J. also relied upon the circumstance that the suspect in that case was a juvenile, observing that “imposing a strict requirement that the searching officer must always have advance knowledge of the search condition would be inconsistent with the special needs of the juvenile probation scheme.
 That scheme embraces a goal of rehabilitating youngsters who have transgressed the law, a goal that is arguably stronger than in the adult context.”
-(In re Tyrell J., supra, 8 Cal.4th 68, 86-87.)
-We also recognized, however, that such advance knowledge of the search condition is desirable, because it “helps ensure that the resulting search is not conducted ‘for reasons unrelated to the rehabilitative and reformative purposes of probation or other legitimate law enforcement purposes.’
-[Citation.]”
-(Id. at p.
-87.)
+(In re Tyrell J., supra,

-We acknowledged that language in our opinion in Martinez “appears conducive to the minor‘s position,” but we declined to follow “the stated rationale in Martinez because, at the time that decision was rendered, there existed no automatic search condition imposed on parolees, inclusive of searches to be performed either by parole officers or law enforcement officers.
+We acknowledged that language in our opinion in Martinez “appears conducive to the minor’s position,” but we declined to follow “the stated rationale in Martinez because, at the time that decision was rendered, there existed no automatic search condition imposed on parolees, inclusive of searches to be performed either by parole officers or law enforcement officers.
 Therefore, although the defendant in Martinez might have been subject to search by his parole officer, he could reasonably expect to be free of arbitrary searches by police officers.
 [Citation.]”
-(In re Tyrell J., supra, 8 Cal.4th 68, 88-89.)
+(In re Tyrell J., supra,

-Justice Kennard disagreed, stating that the majority‘s holding “offers police officers an incentive to search any juvenile despite the lack of probable cause and a warrant, for if it later turns out that the juvenile has a probation search condition, the fruits of the search will be admissible in court.”
-(In re Tyrell J., supra, 8 Cal.4th 68, 98 (dis. opn. of Kennard, J.).)
+Justice Kennard disagreed, stating that the majority’s holding “offers police officers an incentive to search any juvenile despite the lack of probable cause and a warrant, for if it later turns out that the juvenile has a probation search condition, the fruits of the search will be admissible in court.”
+(In re Tyrell J., supra,

 Our holding in Tyrell J. that police could justify a search based upon the existence of a search condition of which they were unaware received a chilly reception.
-Referring to our earlier decision in Martinez, one commentator stated: “Regrettably, that eminently sound position was later abandoned in In re Tyrell J. on the bizarre reasoning that a probationer who knows that he is subject to ‘a valid search condition’ to his release consequently ‘does not have a reasonable expectation of privacy over his person or property’ vis-à-vis any search by anyone, including a search by a police officer unaware of the probationer status!
+Referring to our earlier decision in Martinez, one commentator stated: “Regrettably, that eminently sound position was later abandoned in In re Tyrell J. on the bizarre reasoning that a probationer who knows that he is subject to ‘a valid search condition’ to his release consequently ‘does not have a reasonable expectation of privacy over his person or property’ vis-a-vis any search by anyone, including a search by a police officer unaware of the probationer status!
 As the dissent in Tyrell J. aptly noted, that strange conclusion, without precedent in any jurisdiction, gives police an incentive to make searches even without probable cause because, should it turn out that the suspect is a probationer, the evidence will be admissible nonetheless.”
 (4 La Fave, Search and Seizure (3d ed.
 1996) § 10.10(e), p.
 792.)
 Other commentators have been equally unkind.
 (Comment, Fourth Amendment Protections for the Juvenile Probationer After In Re Tyrell J. (1996) 36 Santa Clara L.Rev.
-865, 884 [“The court‘s decision is unsettling, as it erodes the
+865, 884 [“The court’s decision is unsettling, as it erodes the

 We declined to extend the logic of Tyrell J. to validate the search of the garage, stating: “Even though a person subject to a search condition has a severely diminished expectation of privacy . . . those who reside with such a person enjoy measurably greater privacy expectations in the eyes of society.”
 (People v.
-Robles, supra, 23 Cal.4th 789, 798.)
-We recognized that the extent of such a cohabitant‘s expectation of privacy hinged, in part, upon the searching officer‘s knowledge of the search condition: “[C]ohabitants need not anticipate that officers with no knowledge of the probationer‘s existence or search condition may freely invade their residence in the absence of a warrant or exigent circumstances.
-Thus, while cohabitants have no cause to complain of searches that are reasonably and objectively related to the
+Robles, supra,

 Our holding in Robles mandates the conclusion that the search in the present case was unlawful as to Sanders.
-As we held in Robles, Sanders had a reduced expectation of privacy because she was living with a parolee subject to a search condition, but she “need not anticipate that officers with no knowledge of the probationer‘s existence or search condition may freely invade their residence in the absence of a warrant or exigent circumstances.”
+As we held in Robles, Sanders had a reduced expectation of privacy because she was living with a parolee subject to a search condition, but she “need not anticipate that officers with no knowledge of the probationer’s existence or search condition may freely invade their residence in the absence of a warrant or exigent circumstances.”
 (People v.
-Robles, supra, 23 Cal.4th 789, 799.)
-The circumstance that McDaniel was on parole, while the defendant‘s brother in Robles was on probation, makes no difference; the expectation of privacy of cohabitants is the same whether the search condition is a condition of probation or parole.
-It is clear that the search was unlawful as to Sanders.
+Robles, supra,

-In Segura, law enforcement officers illegally entered the defendant‘s apartment to secure the premises while a search warrant was being obtained.
+In Segura, law enforcement officers illegally entered the defendant’s apartment to secure the premises while a search warrant was being obtained.
 Despite the illegal entry into the apartment, the high court held “the evidence discovered during the subsequent search of the apartment the following day pursuant to the valid search warrant issued wholly on information known to the officers before the entry into the apartment need not have been suppressed as ‘fruit’ of the illegal entry, because the warrant and the information on which it was based were unrelated to the entry, and therefore constituted an independent source for the evidence . . . .”
 (Segura v.
-United States, supra, 468 U.S. 796, 799.)
-In the present case, it cannot be said that the parole search was unrelated to the unlawful protective sweep of the apartment.
-It was only after drugs were discovered during the unlawful protective sweep that Officer Davis contacted the police department and learned that McDaniel was on parole and subject to a search condition.
-On the record before us, we have no basis upon which to conclude that the seizure of the drugs was not the fruit of the unlawful protective sweep of the apartment.
+United States, supra,

 Having concluded that the search was unlawful as to Sanders, we turn to the more difficult question of whether the search also was unlawful as to McDaniel.
 We did not consider in Robles whether a search that violates the